 Sissi holiday guide

-Characterised by its narrow winding streets, fresh seafood, stunning views and tavernas, Sissi is an enchanting fishing village which perfectly encapsulates pastoral Cretan life.
-Known for its sandy beaches, winding streets and pretty store fronts, this quaint location is ideal for a peaceful vacation in Crete.
-Scenic walks, bike trails, stretches of olive groves and picture-perfect vineyards are just a few of the delights Sissi has on offer.
-Ideal for multi-generational holidays, Sissi is loved for its less populous location and laid-back nightlife, offering a quiet and peaceful backdrop for holidaymakers looking for a more easy-going villa getaway.
+Characterised by its narrow winding streets, fresh seafood, stunning views and tavernas, Sissi is an enchanting and popular fishing village which perfectly encapsulates authentic Cretan life.
+Known for its sandy beaches, winding streets and pretty store fronts, this location is ideal for an immersive vacation in Crete.
+Scenic walks, bike trails, stretches of olive groves and picture-perfect vineyards are just a few of the delights Sissi has on offer, alongside plenty of bars and restaurants.
+Ideal for multi-generational holidays, Sissi is loved for its less populous location and laid-back nightlife, offering a lovely backdrop for holidaymakers looking for a more easy-going villa getaway.

 Things to do in Sissi